pminina01/readthedocs/LogReceiverService-target.md

 _name_ - Name of the target.
 ###Connection Options
 _endpointConfigurationName_ - Name of the endpoint configuration in WCF configuration file.
-> This parameter is not supported in:
-> * NLog v2.0 for .NET Compact Framework 2.0
-> * NLog v2.0 for .NET Compact Framework 3.5
-> * NLog v2.0 for .NET Framework 2.0

 _endpointAddress_ - Endpoint address.
 Required.
 ###Payload Options
 _useBinaryEncoding_ - Indicates whether to use binary message encoding.
 [Boolean](Data-types)
-> This parameter is not supported in:
-> * NLog v2.0 for .NET Compact Framework 2.0
-> * NLog v2.0 for .NET Compact Framework 3.5
-> * NLog v2.0 for .NET Framework 2.0
-> * NLog v2.0 for Silverlight 2.0

 _parameters_ - The list of parameters.
 [Collection](Data-types)
 Each collection item is represented by \<parameter /> element with the following attributes: